wdat521/cost-saving-analysis/README.md

   * Identify out of term contracts but are still being billed.

-## 📊 Dataframe 'cs' Overview
+## 📊 Data Overview
-The dataset is simulated using python and ChatGPT.
+The dataset is simulated using ChatGPT and python. my knowledge on networking/telecommunication.

 **Type:** `pandas.core.frame.DataFrame`